 Luckily, streaming platforms such as EPSN+, FoxSports, NBCSports, and even Hulu are providing extensive coverage of leagues in Europe and South America in addition to domestic leagues and national tournaments.

 With the deciding factors laid out, we can go into further detail to find the answer to our question.
 Soccer is always changing which means that your tastes can change too.
 Because of this, the advice in this article can be for those who already have a few clubs they support but are looking for more outlets for their soccer needs in addition to those seeking their first club.
 Don’t be afraid to support more than one team.

 I remember going to my first professional soccer game with my dad.
 A new club had been founded in our state that season and it was the inaugural home game.
 We woke up early and drove four hours to the stadium for the 11 am the kickoff.
 I was amazed by everything there; the sights, the sounds, the energy in the crisp Spring air was vibrant.

-I was young, but I can vividly remember the winning goal from that game.
+I can vividly remember the winning goal from that game.
 A thunderous header off a corner kick late in the second half secured victory for our new club and the crowd went absolutely nuts!
 My passion for this infant club was sealed forever from that experience.
 I’ve been a fan ever since, through thick and thin, through fortune and failure.